YassinEldeeb/create-prisma-generator/README.md

 The most prominent generator is called [`prisma-client-js`](https://github.com/prisma/prisma/tree/main/packages/client).
 It's the ORM Client powering the main TypeScript and JavaScript usage of Prisma from Node.js.

-Generators will always be called when you run prisma generate.
+Generators will always be called when you run `prisma generate`.
 However, only the generators mentioned in the schema.prisma file are being run.

 [See the full Article about Prisma Generators](https://prismaio.notion.site/Prisma-Generators-a2cdf262207a4e9dbcd0e362dfac8dc0)